MuhammadAyaz33/nyt-articles/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 ### `npm run format`

-This command will fix all the linting issues in the code.
+It enforces a consistent style by parsing your code and re-printing it with its own rules that take the maximum line length into account, wrapping code when necessary.

 ### `npm run cypress:open`

 This command will open Cypress right up for you.
-Follow the steps on the platform to setuop the environment for you.
+Follow the steps on the platform to setuop the environment for your test.